-Phillip Fry is a 25-year-old pizza delivery boy whose life is going nowhere.
-When he accidentally freezes himself on December 31, 1999, he wakes up 1,000 years in the future and has a chance to make a fresh start.
+Philip J. Fry is a twenty-five-year-old pizza delivery boy whose life is going nowhere.
+When he accidentally freezes himself on December 31, 1999, he wakes up one thousand years in the future, and has a chance to make a fresh start.
 He goes to work for the Planet Express Corporation, a futuristic delivery service that transports packages to all five quadrants of the universe.
-His companions include the delivery ship's captain, Leela, a beautiful one-eyed female alien who kicks some serious butt, and Bender, a robot with very human flaws.Written by
+His companions include the delivery ship's Captain, Leela, a beautiful one-eyed female alien who kicks some serious butt, and Bender, a robot with very human flaws.Written by

 Though the cartoons shown on the giant monitor are usually old, vintage cartoons (most likely public domain), on at least one instance a clip from a Simpsons short (from the Tracey Ullman Show) was used (Matt Groening created both Futurama and the Simpsons).
 See more »

 Cartoon Network has censored the Professor's favorite expletive, "Sweet Zombie Jesus" on at least two occasions, removing the Jesus.
 See more »

 Much Better Than the Simpsons.
 Smart and Hilarious.